What is it?

 These neurodevelopmental (brain) disorders are sometimes detectable before one year of age, but they often go undiagnosed until much later.

-Most children with autism are diagnosed after the age of three.
+Most children with autism are diagnosed after the age of three, and in some cases, autism can be diagnosed as early as 18 months of age.
 Early intervention is the most effective treatment, so any signs of autism in three-year-old children should be evaluated by a professional.

 The symptoms of ASD vary from person to person, falling along a wide range of severity, known as a “spectrum.”
 Children with ASD typically interact and communicate differently than others.